jesse-wei/jesse-wei.github.io/_pages/teaching.md

       <li class="list-group-item">
         <div class="row">
           <div class="col-sm-9">
-            I have written and released explanations for 150+ practice PollEverywhere (PEW) questions.
-In 23S, I held three review sessions for the entire course, with an average of 40 students at each review session.
+            I have written and released explanations for 150+ practice assessment questions.
+In 23S, I held three assessment review sessions for the course, with an average of 40 students at each.
           </div>
           <div class="col-sm-3">
           </div>